 Apple News is a news aggregation app, and the company offers a premium content tier called Apple News+.
 The subscription is $12.99 per month and gives customers access to premium articles from newspapers and magazines.

-Apple is launching a streaming workout app called Apple Fitness+.
+Apple Fitness+ is a streaming fitness service that with several workout types.
 Designed for Apple Watch users, it combines regularly updated workout videos with Apple Watch live health stats.
-It will cost $9.99/month when it launches in late 2020.
+It costs $9.99/month.

 The term "iCloud" is a catch-all for the syncing and storage service provided by Apple across devices and apps.
 The service portion of iCloud is specifically iCloud Storage.

 Apple charges a monthly fee for the following storage tiers: